 CAUTION: Even if you are dealing with a pipe, please check the condition of the pipe carefully.
 You want to make sure that the rest of the pipe is in good (solid) shape.
 If the pipe looks like it’s crumbling, this method will not give you the solution you need.
 And it may just give you a big puddle to clean up!

-So exactly how do you fix a pipe leak?
+So exactly how do you fix that leak?

-As long as the worn part is small enough to be able to get the wad(s) of gum on it for a good seal, you can use this method:
+As long as the worn part causing the leak is small enough to be able to get the wad(s) of gum on it for a good seal, you can use this method:

 - First, make sure you identify exactly where the leak is.